Youjin Kong (공유진)

 Research

-Located at the nexus of social-political philosophy, feminist philosophy, and ethics of artificial intelligence (AI), my research aims to analyze and challenge social injustice through philosophical frameworks.
-This research manifests in two key areas:
+Located at the nexus of social-political philosophy, feminist philosophy, and ethics of artificial intelligence (AI), my research seeks to analyze and challenge social injustice through philosophical frameworks.
+My work focuses on two primary areas:

 Teaching

-I teach a range of courses in moral, social, and feminist philosophy, including courses on ethical and social issues in AI.
-My dedication to creating active learning environments has been recognized with a Teaching Excellence Award in 2019.
-My passion for innovative AI ethics education also led me to develop and deliver new interdisciplinary courses, recognized with an Outstanding Service Award in 2021.
+I teach a variety of courses in moral, social, and feminist philosophy, including those addressing ethical and social issues in AI.
+My commitment to creating active learning environments earned me a Teaching Excellence Award in 2019.
+Additionally, my passion for advancing AI ethics education led me to develop innovative interdisciplinary courses, recognized with an Outstanding Service Award in 2021.